 Esports bookies have not always had a great run at it.
 Not to mention that those in the blockchain industry have been struggling even further to make a credible name for themselves.
 However, based on the most contested technology in the world, endemic blockchain bookie Luckbox, has managed to obtain a license from one of the most respected authorized organizations in the world.

 August began in a more than a promising way.
 And to say that Luckbox, a bookmaker dedicated to taking esports wagers and affording the opportunity of enthusiast to add an extra layer of excitement to their viewership experience, was in luck – wouldn’t be an understatement.

 The platform has been licensed under the Online Gambling Regulation Act (OGRA), which is mandated by the Gaming Supervision Commissions – the bodies that determine whether you have been good or naughty.
 Why it matters is a gambling license.
 The good kids on the list get one.
 The bad ones are sent off to ride the high seas as stateless pirates.

-To dissipate confusion here, OGRA is a sort of a blanket act, but it’s enforced by authorized companies, such as Isle of Man.
+To dissipate confusion here, OGRA is a sort of a blanket act, but it’s enforced by authorized companies.
 A handful of more such institutions exists, which means that Luckbox has worked long and hard to get a foothold into the industry.